 For example, if we do take water, they regarded it as an element, as they failed to disintegrate it into its real nature that is made of one atom of oxygen and two atoms of hydrogen.
 The atomists, themselves, who believe that the world is made of atoms, failed to divide those atoms into their basic constituents, which are the protons, the electrons and the neutrons and so on.
 These constituents are themselves made of quarks and leptons.
 The latter are indivisible at least at the time being according to modern physicists.
 That is why, they may be considered at the time being the constituents of everything in the cosmos, as they made up the first drops of matter in the time of the beginning of the cosmos.
 These quarks and leptons are susceptible to decay or what we call 'relative death' in the sense that they perish and reborn, and in their death and rebirth, the matter is renewing itself.
-The fate of these quarks and leptons is like the fate of human being, the death of one individual still alive and ready for the propagation of the race.
+The fate of these quarks and leptons is like the fate of human being, the death of one individual does not affect the life or the proliferation of human race, as there will be other individuals still alive and ready for the propagation of the race.
 From this perspective, nothing in this cosmos is immune from decay, demise, destruction and death.